PrioritySoftware/PrioritySoftware.github.io/_sdk/Dynamic-SQL.md

 procedures using the command EXECUTE SQLI -- which takes an ASCII file as a parameter.

+Only the *tabula* user can run the EXECUTE SQLI command.

 > **Example:** See step 20 of the **LOADMIGUSERS** procedure.

 ## Executing SQL Server Code from Priority